Nicolas-Arsenault/competitive-programming/README.md

 ## Time

-As I said, I have one year.
+As I said, I have one year...

 ## How